 The Nikon D700 has got a shutter that is a little less durable than the one Nikon uses in the D3.
 The D3 shutter is rated for 300.000 actuations, while the one in the Nikon D700 is rated for 150.000 actuations.
 Luckily the shutter does allow for an impressive 1/8000th of a second minimal shutter speed for using fast lenses wide open.
 The newer D610 an Df only go up to 1/4000th of a second, which may seem worse than the D700.
 But since the newer models can go to the lower base ISO of 100, while the D700’s base ISO is 200.
 So the result will be the same (ISO 100 and 1/4000th gives the same amount of light captured as the D700 at ISO200 and 1/8000th).

-The Nikon D700 is 8 years old by now, which is prehistoric in technology terms.
+The Nikon D700 is many years old by now, so it is prehistoric in technology terms.
 So that must mean the image quality is terrible compared to newer cameras?
 Well, it does have just 12 megapixels while newer models have 24, 36, 42 or even 50 megapixels.
 Does that mean it is useless?
 No not at all, 12 megapixels is more than enough, even for large prints.
 It does however mean you have to be a little more careful with your framing.
 With my 24 megapixel Sony I can crop about 1/3 of the image and still have the same amount of pixels I get with the D700.
 If you start to crop heavily with the D700 you will run out of pixels eventually, so you’d better try to get your framing in the first place so you don’t have to crop in post processing.